Freestanding & modular alcove shelving

 DIY alcove shelving

-For many people DIY used to be an essential part of your home improvements, but now if it’s part of yours there’s some great articles and websites to give you advice along the way.
-We specifically liked this alcove shelving article www.practicaldiy.com as there’s plenty of detail and if you’re not experienced in DIY and it’s your first home in our opinion the more detail the better, it is a great way to add storage and display space to your home.
+For many people DIY used to be the best way to improve your home, and now there’s some great articles and websites to give you advice along the way.
+We specifically liked this alcove shelving article www.practicaldiy.com as there’s plenty of detail and if you’re not experienced in DIY and it’s your first home in our opinion the more detail the better.
+It is a great way to add storage and display space to your home.

 ON&ON alcove shelving